Routes into higher education

 Foundation courses are similar to Foundation years, but may not be held at the same university or college as the full degree or diploma, or qualify you for entry to a particular course.

-A Foundation degree is different from a foundation year or a foundation course.
+Foundation degrees are different from a foundation year or a foundation course.
 It is an intermediate higher education qualification its own right, delivered in further education colleges.
 Foundation degrees mix academic and work related learning and offer a route into employment or university and a way to better yourself in your job.

 Disability and/ or Special Educational Needs (SEN) student support